6. Hierarchical Structures

 The dependence of a structure entity’s information on data contained at higher levels of the hierarchy is typically explicitly expressed through structure parameters.
 For example, all arrays within Zone_t depend on the dimensionality of the computational grid.
 This dimensionality is passed down to a Zone_t entity through a structure parameter in the definition of Zone_t.

 We have established an alternate dependency for a limited number of entities that is not explicitly stated in the structure type definitions.
-These special situations include entities for describing data class, system of dimensional units, reference states and flow equation sets.
+These special situations include entities for describing data class, system of dimensional units, reference states, flow equation sets and particle equation sets.
 At each level of the hierarchy (where appropriate), entities for describing this information are defined, and if present they take precedence over all corresponding information existing at higher levels of the CGNS hierarchy.
 Essentially, we have established globally applicable data with provisions for recursively overriding it with local data.

 Specifically, the entities that follow this alternate dependency are: